harvard-lil/perma/developer.md

 ### Run arbitrary commands

-Sometimes, you may want to run arbitrary commands inside your container, such as `which python`, `ps aux`, `cat /usr/local/somefile.txt`, etc.

-You can run `dssh` to get a bash terminal in your container.
-You will be logged in as root.
+You can run `d bash` to get a bash terminal in your container.
+Your python environment will be activated and you will be logged in as root.

+You can also prefix arbitrary commands with `d`:
+-  `d which python` (output: the virtualenv's python)
+-  `d ls` (output: /perma/perma_web)

 ## Git and GitHub